alessio26gas/EulerCPP/README.md

 At its core, EulerCPP uses the **HLLC Riemann solver** for flux computation, combined with **MUSCL reconstruction** and slope limiters to achieve second-order spatial accuracy.
 Time integration is explicit and multi-stage, suitable for unsteady problems and shock-dominated flows.

-Results are exported in the standard **VTK format** (ASCII or binary), making them easy to visualize with ParaView or similar post-processing tools.
+Results are exported in the standard **VTK format** (ASCII or binary) or **CSV format**, making them easy to visualize with ParaView or similar post-processing tools.
 Parallelism is supported through **OpenMP**, enabling efficient use of multi-core CPUs.

 ## Installation